 playfulness.
 We are convinced it well reflects the values of openness, clarity, and diversity that the Society

 cherishes.
 We look forward to seeing this logo in use.
 We would like to thank all the contestants for their

 work.
 You can find the winning proposal here.

 Newsletter (Issue 2, Vol. 1, Dec 2020) was published on December 2nd 2020.
 It features the address by the ESA Secretary Iris Vidmar Jovanović as well as an interview with the author of a new ESA logo design.

 It also includes invitations to online events, book announcements, and calls for papers.
-You can download a first issue of the newsletter here.
+You can download a second issue of the newsletter here.